Black Forest Cake vs. Red Velvet Cake: Differences & Which Is Better

 In some countries, traditional Black Forest cake has its own variants, like Schwarzwälder Kirschtorte, which refers to adding Kirsch liqueur to it and sometimes topped with whipped cream.
 This variation has made its way around Europe and is popular in restaurants there.

-Black Forest Cake vs. Red Velvet Cake: Which Is Better?
+Which Is Better: Black Forest Cake or Red Velvet Cake?

 When it comes to appearance, Black Forest cake looks like a tower of layered chocolate sponges with frosting between each layer for added flavor.
-The Red Velvet cake has a deep red color from adding cocoa powder or food coloring in the batter; plus, it’s topped with an iconic white cream cheese frosting that offsets the color perfectly.
+Red Velvet cake has a deep red color from adding cocoa powder or food coloring in the batter; plus, it’s topped with an iconic white cream cheese frosting that offsets the color perfectly.
+Here, the result is tied, at least for me — both can look luxurious in their own rights.